valschi/PUI2017_vjs306/HW2_vjs306/README.md

 On Sunday September 24th: Davey and I met again and this time with Tarek and Imran.

+On Wednesday: Imran, Srikanth and I met again.
+(This time John was also in the room but separate table)

 ___ASSIGNMENT 1___

 Saturday we met to work on the Assignments.
 At the beginning I had a hard time catching up, I was able to understand the assignment but struggled on how to begin.
 Matt got ahead with the actual lines for getting the url, as well as navigating through it.